- Walking Tours

-- If customer fails to give accommodation information latest 72 hours due to tour time, default meeting point is Absolute Tour Centre.
+- If the customer fails to give accommodation information at least 72 hours before the tour time, the default meeting point is the Absolute Tour Center.

 - Tour goes in all weather conditions so please dress appropriately.
 Supplier not responsible for unforeseen delays or accidents or losses / damages.